zkwinkle/website/src/components/blog_posts/configuring nixos server.md

 # Packaging my website

+My website is served by a Rust Axum server that's doing SSR.
 To add this website to my **NixOS** server I had to package it with Nix.
 This just entails adding a [`default.nix`](https://github.com/zkwinkle/website/blob/875efa7d60639e4fb2e09a19de7ae8c838a4f656/default.nix) to the website's repo which holds a package "derivation".